-In addition to the advisory fees paid to the Firm, clients may incur certain charges imposed by other third parties, such as broker-dealers, custodians, trust companies, platform service providers, banks, and other financial institutions (collectively "Financial Institutions").
-These additional charges may include securities brokerage commissions, transaction fees, custodial fees, fees attributable to alternative assets, reporting charges, margin costs, charges imposed directly by a mutual fund or ETF in a client's account, as disclosed in the fund's prospectus (e.g., fund management fees and other fund expenses), deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
-In addition, fees charged by the Independent Manager/Sub-Advisors are charged to the clients separately.
-In these relationships with third-party and/or Sub-Advisors, these fees would be in addition to the fees charged by the Firm, paid directly to the third-party and/or Independent Manager/Sub-Advisor, and the Firm will not receive any portion of those fees or share in those fees.
+In addition to the wrap program advisory fees paid to the Firm, Clients may incur certain charges imposed by other third parties, such as independent managers, broker-dealers, custodians, trust companies, platform service providers, banks, and other financial institutions (collectively "Financial Institutions").
+These additional charges may include securities brokerage commissions, fees attributable to alternative assets, reporting charges, margin costs, charges imposed directly by a mutual fund or ETF in a Client's account, as disclosed in the fund's prospectus (e.g., fund management fees and other fund expenses), deferred sales charges, odd-lot differentials, transfer taxes, and wire transfer and electronic fund fees.
+In relationships with third-party and/or Sub-Advisors, their fees would be in addition to the fees charged by the Firm, paid directly to the third-party and/or Independent Manager/Sub-Advisor, and the Firm will not receive any portion of those fees or share in those fees.